beamjobs

 Customize your teacher resume for the job

 Generic resumes are easy to spot and will likely get tossed.
-To avoid the trash, tailor your resume to every position to which you apply.
-This tells principals you've researched the school and the role and you genuinely care about the position.
+To avoid the trash, tailor your resume to every position you apply for.
+This tells principals you’ve researched the school and the role, and you genuinely care about the position.

-To customize your resume, scan the job ad to determine what responsibilities, accomplishments, and keywords to include in your skills section and your bullet points.
-You should also tailor your objective/summary (if used) to have the school's name and speak to anything unique about the school that particularly interests you.
-Check your resume against the job description to make sure you're addressing their concerns.
+To customize your resume, scan the job ad to know what responsibilities, accomplishments, and keywords to include in your skills section and your bullet points.
+You should also tailor your objective/summary (if used) to have the school’s name and speak to anything unique about the school that particularly interests you.
+Check your resume against the job description to ensure you’re addressing their concerns.

 Revise and edit your teacher resume

-As a teacher, you already know the pitfalls of submitting drafts before they're revised, so don't let minor mistakes slip through the cracks.
+As a teacher, you already know the pitfalls of submitting drafts before they’re revised, so don’t let minor mistakes slip through the cracks.
 Instead, take a break and hand your resume off for peer review.
-You can also take advantage of BeamJob's free resume checker to get tips from our AI software.
+You can also use our free resume checker to get tips from our AI software.

-After a day or so, return to your resume and consider the constructive criticism you received.
-Edit and check for any errors, inconsistencies, or gaps.
+After a day, return to your resume and consider the constructive criticism you received.
+Edit and check for errors, inconsistencies, or gaps.
 Read through your resume at least twice more, one for content and one for proofreading.
-Once you're sure it's free of errors, you can submit it.
+Once you’re sure it’s error-free, you can submit it proudly.

 Start Setting up Your Classroom (Almost)

-Go ahead and celebrate because if you've made it this far, you're well on your way to that A+ resume!
-By spending more time throughout each phase of the writing process, you're vaulting yourself closer to your next teaching job.
-It'll be time to start setting up your new classroom and preparing lesson plans before you know it!
+Go ahead and celebrate because if you’ve made it this far, you’re well on your way to that A+ resume!
+By spending more time throughout each phase of the writing process, you’re vaulting yourself closer to your next teaching job.
+It’ll be time to turn in a simple resignation letter at your current job and start setting up your new classroom before you know it!